baens/blog.baens.net/content/posts/add-tests-to-jaxrs-setup.md

 [Mockito](http://site.mockito.org/) is the mocking framework, along with a few nice to have from `mockito-kotlin` that turn the `any()` option into an actual instance instead of a `null` object.
 And `mockito-junit-jupiter` which allows us to run Mockito with JUnit 5.

 #Setting up the structure
-First, let's do a little bit of work to setup the inversion of control system that is used in Jersey, which happens to be H2.
-So, let's create a class that will house the bindings we will use.
-For the sample project, we need to add an implementation of a `AbstractBinding` that will have the different parts of it.
-To do that, first you create a binding class like this
+First, let's do a little bit of work to setup the inversion of control system that is used the JAX-RS version I used (Jersey), which happens to be H2.
+We are going to create a place we can inject bindings and determine if these are test bindings, or if they are production bindings.
+This gives us a layer of control of which systems to use and makes it easier for testing.

+A basic binding implementation for H2 looks like this:

 ```kotlin
 class Bindings : AbstractBinder() {